• Skip to primary navigation

 Home » Cooking » Substitutes

 Ever stared at your dinner plate and thought, "Broccolini again?"
-Us too.
+Us too (broccolini is a tender-stem hybrid of broccoli and Chinese broccoli, prized for its slender stalks and mild, slightly sweet flavor).

 It's time to shake things up.

 We all need a change in our veggie routine.
-Here's the deal: there are other greens in the veggie aisle calling our name.
+There are other greens in the veggie aisle calling our name.

 Get ready for a rollercoaster of flavors.